jamesdimartino/Emp2mSAM/manuals/MANUAL.md

 ## Prerequisites

-Ensure you have the following prerequisites installed in a clean environment:
+Install the following prerequisites in the following order in a clean environment:

 ```bash
 # Install CUDA 12.1